 changing the use of cash bail to working in prisons, preparing those in

 prison and their families for release, and changing research so findings

 can be implemented faster, social workers are addressing many

-Social workers, who advocate on behalf of others, may neglect brand-building as a key part of their professional development, despite the importance of it, not only for themselves, but for the social work field in general.
+Social workers, who advocate on behalf of others, may neglect brand-building as a key part of their professional development, not only for themselves, but for the social work field in general.

 NASW President Kathryn Conley Wehrmann, PhD, LCSW, writes: "This past summer provided many opportunities to elevate social work, both in the United States and internationally.
 Your national board participated in the Association Leadership Meeting held in June in Washington, D.C."